InfinityRift/vg-match-analysis/plans.md

 [the challenge deadline](https://developer.vainglorygame.com/rules),
 and if I like what I have by then, I'll submit it.

-## New professor: Ardan

- * Analyzes your support
- * Quote: I go where I'm needed.
- * How early you got fountain (earlyfountain)
- * How early you got the next t3 support item after fountain (secondsupport)
- * How much damage you soaked up from enemies per death (dmgperspawn)
- * Total damage to your team divided by total team deaths (teamdmgperspawn, means your team can get out of danger or heal to stay alive) -- this is a proxy until telemetry data will tell us when fountains or crucibles are activated and what their results are

 ## New professor: Baron

  * Targeting and focusing